dimazaitsev/htgen/README.md

 Tina Toolbox for analysis of Petri nets and Time Petri nets http://www.laas.fr/tina

-Exported from Tina models are opened with other tools for Petri nets.
+Exported from Tina models are opened with other tools for Petri nets http://www.informatik.uni-hamburg.de/TGI/PetriNets/tools/quick.html

 An example: